What You Need to Know About Loss Prevention Manager

 - Logistics Loss Prevention Manager

-There were about 992,100 jobs for Loss Prevention Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 992,100 jobs in the United States for Loss Prevention Manager.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Loss Prevention Manager by 2026.
 There will be an estimated 79,200 positions for Loss Prevention Manager per year.

 The states with the most job growth for Loss Prevention Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.